j-s-ashley/cz-2025-summer-minutes/drafts/06-01-precouncil.md

 2.4 Lauren's BDay - Non-social party

-2.5 Hot water dispenser emergency motion - accounts to be reset, spend the money now because budget to be reset.
+2.5 Hot water dispenser ==emergency motion== - accounts to be reset, spend the money now because budget to be reset.
 Max 2 year rollover, so you can't save for more than 2 years (Tavi).

 # Announcements

-Watch party on Thursday for summer board meeting
+Watch party on Thursday for first summer board meeting

 Adjourned 17:47